 To assist community development, Council hosts a number of interagencies — informal networks of government and non-government agencies, service providers and community organisations.

 The Port Stephens Community Interagency provides a forum for all non-government and government services to share information and work collectively towards a better future for people in Port Stephens.
 It aims builds partnerships between organisations within the community to work together in the pursuit of common goals.

 Information is shared via our online community noticeboard .
 If you have information that you would like to share or you would like to receive this email, please contact the Community Development and Engagement Unit at email@example.com

 Meeting times and location

-Meetings occur bi-monthly on the second Tuesday of every second month (February, April, June, August, October, December) from 8:30 - 10am.
+Meetings are held on the second Tuesday of every second month (February, April, June, August, October, December) from 8:30 to 10am.
 Meetings are usually held at Council's Administrative Building, 116 Adelaide Street, Raymond Terrace, in the Committee Meeting Rooms.

 Membership to the Port Stephens Interagency is open to all non-government organisations, community groups, community service providers and government agencies servicing the local community, especially those who are socially disadvantaged.

 If you would like to receive agendas and minutes please email firstname.lastname@example.org